Where Trends Are Born: Instagram As A Sales Platform7 min readReading Time: 6 minutes

 Another brand worth mentioning here is @Glossier.
 Founded in 2010, it has acquired cult status almost overnight.
 With over 2.3 million followers, it gives other beauty brands a run for their money.
 As a Direct To Consumer label, Glossier is all about crowdsourced content and their Instagram page is a buzzing beehive of fan activity.

 Speaking of Pinterest, visuals speak louder than words here.
-It is all about using the right tags and making the most of Pinterest’s visual search feature.
+It is all about using the right tags and making the most of Pinterest’s visual search (personalized search) feature.
 Brands on Pinterest experience very high conversion rates with very little investment because the nature of the platform encourages repeat purchases.

 Selling On, And Through Instagram